 Wine tours and wine tasting in Croatia

-With the increased interest in Croatian wines and more tourists seeking a holiday where they could follow wine roads and enjoy in local cuisine, almost all more prominent wineries in Croatia organize visit to their cellars.
-You guess?
+With the increased interest in Croatian wines and more tourists seeking a holiday where they could follow wine roads and enjoy local cuisine, almost all more prominent wineries in Croatia organize visits to their cellars.
+Do you guess?
 These are the best places for wine tasting in Croatia!

 If you travel to Istria, you will surely enjoy amazing wine tours all over the peninsula and taste the most popular white wine Malvazija.
-Among the winemakers there are some that stand out such as Matosevic, Kozlovic, Kabola, Cuj, Coronica and Degrassi.
-Some of the organized tours are only daily tours where you can enjoy in a light lunch and wine, but some of them can last for days and include accommodation in the wine country and visit to different winery every day.
+Among the winemakers, there are some that stand out such as Matosevic, Kozlovic, Kabola, Cuj, Coronica and Degrassi.
+Some of the organized tours are only daily tours where you can enjoy a light lunch and wine, but some of them can last for days and include accommodation in the wine country and visit to the different wineries every day.
 This is the way how we do wine tasting in Croatia!